itays123/partydeck/README.md

 2. Sign up and create a game (or choose one from the public library)
 3. Click 'play' to create a live game
 4. Invite your friends to play

+## License

+This software has no open-srouce license, which means the default copyright laws apply to it.
+Under Github's terms of service, you can view and fork the code for this repository for private use.

+For more information regarding non-licensed softwares: https://choosealicense.com/no-permission/